Mesmoudi13/Deezer-landing_page-clone/README.md

-# Github-landing-page
+# Deezer-landing-page
-this project is a clone of the Github landing page
+this project is a clone of Deezer landing page with HTML,CSS and vanilla JS